Why Positive Thinking Isn’t Enough to Reach Your Goals

 The Problem With Waiting to “Feel Ready”

-Positive thinking sometimes creates the illusion that readiness is a feeling you need to wait for.
+Positive thinking can sometimes create the illusion that readiness is a feeling you need before you begin.

 People wait to feel: